shereenamin86-stack/Medy-Articles/articles/GLP-1_Side_Effects.md

     <strong>weight loss</strong> and <strong>Type 2 diabetes management</strong>.
     These treatments slow digestion, reduce appetite, and help regulate blood sugar.
     While highly effective, many people experience side effects during the first few weeks or when their dose increases.
-    The good news is that most <strong>GLP-1 side effects</strong> are predictable, usuatemporary, and manageable with the right strategies.
+    The good news is that most <strong>GLP-1 side effects</strong> are predictable, usually temporary, and very manageable with the right strategies.
   </p>

   <p>
     This guide explains the most common <strong>side effects of GLP-1 medications</strong>, why they happen, and practical steps to minimise discomfort.
-Whether you are just starting treatment or increasing your dose, understanding side effects helps you stay on track and achieve the best results.
+Whether you are just starting out on treatment, or increasing your dose, understanding side effects helps you to stay on track and achieve the best results.
   </p>

   <!-- Optional hero image placeholder -->